Glossary term

 • Pretax amounts converted are generally taxable in the year of conversion.

-• A Roth conversion is different from a Roth contribution because it moves existing retirement money rather than adding a new annual contribution.
+• A conversion changes the tax character of existing retirement money rather than adding new contribution dollars.

 How a Roth IRA Conversion Works

-Roth IRA Conversion Versus Roth Contribution
+Roth IRA Conversion Versus a Roth Contribution

 Roth IRA Conversion Versus a Roth Conversion Ladder

-A Roth IRA conversion can be a one-time transaction or one step in a broader multi-year strategy.
-A Roth conversion ladder uses multiple Roth IRA conversions over several years to spread tax costs and build future withdrawal flexibility.
-The ladder is a strategy pattern built from the same underlying conversion mechanic.
+A Roth IRA conversion can be one isolated transaction or one step in a broader Roth conversion ladder.
+A ladder uses multiple conversions across years to spread tax costs and build future withdrawal flexibility.
+Every conversion ladder depends on Roth IRA conversions, but not every conversion is part of a ladder.
+Some are simply one-time balance shifts tied to a specific tax year.

 The Bottom Line